Defining Data Visualisation

 Dispute in definitions

 Given the growing multitude of inter-disciplinary practitioners and the wide variety of work produced by them, it’s no surprise that the definition of data visualisation is in flux.
-Different groups emphasise what matters to them & to their audience.
-Some focus on the visual & aesthetic nature of the work while others treat visualisations as a purely cognitive tool, as outlined by Steven Braun in his paper [1].
-A dispute in definitions is a sign of a field undergoing a creative boom and I would love to add my own to the mix.
+Different groups emphasise what matters to them & to their audiences.
+Some focus on the visual & aesthetic qualities of the work while others treat visualisations as a purely cognitive tool, as outlined by Steven Braun in his paper [1].
+A dispute in definitions is often a sign of a field undergoing an active transformation.
+In that spirit, I would love to add my own to the mix.

 My definition